tnaake/tnaake.github.io/_posts/2020-08-30-affinity_propagation.md

 The responsibility `r(i,k)` and the availability `a(i,k)` can be regarded as log-probability ratios (Frey & Dueck, 2007).

-In the next few section, we will have a closer look on the four matrices used by affinity propagation.
+In the next few sections, we will have a closer look on the four matrices used by affinity propagation.